LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 ### 5.5.
 Split Entity
 {: #split-entity}

-An entity that has been split into two or more new entities _SHOULD_{:.strong-term} have an [Entity Change Notification](#entity-change-notification) with the _type_{:.term} `Split`.
+An entity that has been split into two or more new entities _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with the _type_{:.term} `Split`.
 The `Split` activity _MUST_{:.strong-term} be implemented using the `orderedItems` property with a sequence of activities that implement the split.
 This typically involves multiple `Create` activities for new entities created by the split, and deprecation of the original entity that was split through a `Deprecate` activity.

-EXAMPLE Entity Change Notification for Split
+EXAMPLE Entity Change Activity for Split

 ```json-doc
 {